Fifty injured as Southern California train hits truck

 Jose Alejandro Sanchez-Ramirez, 54, was taken into custody on felony hit-and-run charges for leaving the scene, he said.

-The force of the impact overturned three double-decker Metrolink rail cars and derailed two others, ripped the truck apart and left twisted wreckage smoldering for hours.
+The force of the impact overturned three double-decker Metrolink rail cars and derailed two others, ripped the truck apart and left twisted wreckage smouldering for hours.

-National Transportation Safety Board member Robert Sumwalt told reporters late on Tuesday that the truck appeared to have traveled some 80 feet (24 meters) down the track before hitting the train.
+National Transportation Safety Board member Robert Sumwalt told reporters late on Tuesday that the truck appeared to have travelled some 80 feet (24 meters) down the track before hitting the train.

 "It was not stuck, it was not bottomed out on the track or something like that," he said.
 Officials had said earlier that the truck was stuck on the rails.